mdlattimore/pyscript_playground/README.md

 > For fans of Parks and Recreation, this is a page that accesses an searchable API containing quotes from that loveable Director of Parks and Recreation in Pawnee, Indiana, Ron Swanson

 ### [Code Timer](https://mdlattimore.github.io/pyscript_playground/timing)
-> This page runs two essentially equivalent functions, one written in JavaScript, the other in Python (executed using the PyScript framework).
+> This demo runs two essentially equivalent functions, one written in JavaScript, the other in Python (executed using the PyScript framework).
 The code times how long it takes each function to execute, allowing you to see the speed difference between a JS function and Python function run in a browser.